Alaska Alpine Logistics

 AAA and our guides follow strict emergency protocols and procedures.
 Our guides are all current Wilderness First Responders (at a minimum).
 Additionally, they will be carrying a satellite phone when in the wilderness and handheld radios and cell phones on our Alaska Multisport Tours.
 Your guide will conduct a thorough orientation to help familiarize you with these policies, protocols, and procedures.

-All clients of Alaska Alpine Adventures, LLC, are required to complete and sign a liability release, client profile form, and acknowledgment of risk prior to trip departure.
+All clients of Alaska Alpine Adventures, LLC, are required to complete and sign a liability release, guest profile form, and acknowledgment of risk prior to trip departure.
+Our reservation system is entirely paperfree and online.
+We use Waiver Sign - an online waiver system that is linked to your guest profile.

 Our guides work very hard to make sure your adventure is a success and strive to make your wilderness experience more comfortable and enjoyable.
 Let them know how well you feel they have preformed with a tip.
 The guides always appreciate any gratuity offered.
 Suggested amounts range from $10-$20 per day for each guide.